7.1 Corporate and Personal Responsibilities

 5.1 Acceptance of Gifts and Donations

-5.1.1 The University’s Policy on gift and donation acceptance is set out in the Gift Acceptance Policy and associated procedures are provided in Financial Procedure 9: Gifts received by the University.
+5.1.1 The University’s Policy on gift and donation acceptance is set out in the Policy on the Solicitation and Acceptance of Gifts and associated procedures are provided in Financial Procedure 9: Gifts received by the University.
 Gifts to members of staff should also be dealt with in accordance with Financial Procedure 1: Conflict of Interest Policies and Procedures.

-5.1.2 These policies state that the University will not accept gifts which would require the University to undertake any action in contravention to national or EC regulation or which would, in the opinion of the Gift Acceptance Committee, create an unacceptable conflict of interest or exposes the University to financial or legal liability.
+5.1.2 These policies state that the University will not accept gifts which would require the University to undertake any action in contravention to national or EC regulation or which would, in the opinion of the Fundraising Ethics Committee, create an unacceptable conflict of interest or exposes the University to financial or legal liability.
 This will of course include bribery.